omnit3a/Jenny/Readme.md

 # Description
-Jenny is a interpreted stack-based procedural programming language that is modeled after x86 assembly in functionality.
+Jenny is an interpreted stack-based procedural programming language.
+I was inspired to create Jenny after watch Tsoding's videos on the creation of Porth.

-All Jenny source files must use the .jen file extension
+All Jenny source files must use the ".jen" file extension.

 # Plans for Jenny
 - [ ] Header files